HIV and Opportunistic Infections, Coinfections, and Conditions

 What are the symptoms of TB?

 People with latent TB infection have no symptoms.
-But people with TB disease that affects the lungs may have the following symptoms:
+In contrast, people with TB disease that affects the lungs may have the following symptoms:

 • Chest pain